BabylonJS/Extensions/gradingSceneOptimizer/README.md

         exceptionsAllowed : ['xbox'] // if xbox found in userAgent, this grade is enabled.
     },
     hardwares {
-        onlyDedicatedGPU : true, // FUTURE FEATURE : GPU recommended for this grade;
+        onlyDedicatedGPU : true, // TODO : FUTURE FEATURE : GPU recommended for this grade;
-        minBenchmarkScore : 10000 // FUTURE FEATURE : benchmark recommended for this grade;
+        minBenchmarkScore : 10000 // TODO : FUTURE FEATURE : benchmark recommended for this grade;
     }

 };